Tap water and bottled water are generally comparable in terms of safety. So the choice of tap or bottled is mostly a matter of personal preference.

 - Sample and test both source water and the final product for contaminants

 It's important to note that some people are more vulnerable to getting sick from contaminants in drinking water.
 You may be in this group if you are undergoing chemotherapy, living with HIV/AIDS or have received a transplant.
-Pregnant women, the elderly and children also may be at greater risk.
+Pregnant women, older adults and children also may be at greater risk.
 Talk with your doctor about whether you should take additional precautions, such as boiling tap water or drinking bottled water.